designgrande/fastest-wordpress-theme/README.md

-# fastest-wordpress-theme
+## The Fastest WordPress Theme

-Fastest WordPress Theme ( 7KB CSS, 1.6KB JS )
+We have tried to created one of the fastest and at the same time professionally designed, [search engine optimized wordpress theme](https://designgrande.com/).